Guidance for UK businesses on rules for selling services to Germany.

 The authoritative source for German market regulations is the German government.
 This guidance links to official German sources wherever possible.

-German trade and services regulations
+Trade and services regulations in Germany

 - getting an authorisation or a licence to provide a service